sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/basics/typography/typography.md

 ---

 ## Font
-The company font ‘SBB Web’ is used as a web font and in the styles Thin, Light, Roman and Bold.{.lead}
+The company font ‘SBB Web’ is used as a web font and in the styles Thin, Light, Roman and Bold. {.lead}

 ## Style
 The font styles defined here form the base of web applications and their components.
 If others are used, a clear hierarchy must be ensured as well as sufficient contrast and appropriate line/paragraph spacing.
-The <sbb-link variant="inline" href="/en/foundation/colors/base-colors/">SBB colors</sbb-link> apply to font colors.{.lead}
+The <sbb-link variant="inline" href="/en/foundation/colors/base-colors/">SBB colors</sbb-link> apply to font colors. {.lead}

 ### Heading H1
 {{ imageOnGreyBackground({